intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 The application changes configuration during encoding by calling the :cpp:func:`MFXVideoENCODE_Reset` function.
-Depending on the difference in configuration parameters before and after the change, the oneVPL encoder will either continue the current sequence or start a new one.
+Depending on the difference in configuration parameters before and after the change, the |vpl_short_name| encoder will either continue the current sequence or start a new one.
 If the encoder starts a new sequence, it completely resets internal state and begins a new sequence with the IDR frame.